Introduction to Dimensions (Analysis Services - Multidimensional Data)

 After you create a dimension, you must process the dimension before you can view the members of the attributes and hierarchies in the dimension.
 After the structure of a dimension is changed or the information in its underlying tables is updated, you have to process the dimension again before you can view the changes.
 When you process a dimension after structural changes, you must also process any cubes that include the dimension - or the cube will not be viewable.

 All the subordinate objects of a dimension, including hierarchies, levels, and members, are secured using roles in Analysis Services.
 Dimension security can be applied for all the cubes in the database that use the dimension, or for only a specific cube.
-For more information about dimension security, see Granting Dimension Access.
+For more information about dimension security, see Grant permissions on a dimension (Analysis Services).